Need help finding something?

 From: 123xyu@hotter.mail.com

-"Quote me your best export price... large quantities required by potential buyer.... pls reply URGENT!!!!
+Quote me your best export price... large quantities required by potential buyer.... pls reply URGENT!!!

-Send all brochures ASAP
+Send me all your brochures and samples ASAP

 Tks